 |Projected Job Growth (2018-2028)||4% for medical equipment repairers*|

 |Average Salary (May 2018)||$52,710 for medical equipment repairers*|

 Source: *U.S. Bureau of Labor Statistics

-Medical equipment repairers, including biomedical engineering technologists, made an estimated annual median salary of $49,400 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Medical equipment repairers, including biomedical engineering technologists, made an estimated annual median salary of $49,210 in May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 Additionally, annual median wages may vary depending on industry.
-For example, medical equipment repairers in general medical and surgical hospitals earned an average annual wage of $54,100, while those working for consumer goods rental earned an annual wage of $35,720, according to the BLS.
+For example, medical equipment repairers in general medical and surgical hospitals earned an average annual wage of $58,330, while those working for pharmaceutical and medicine manufacturing earned an annual wage of $68,030, according to the BLS.

 The importance of effectively diagnosing illnesses using biomedical equipment has led to some specific career requirements.
 Educationally, an associate's or bachelor's degree in an ABET-accredited biomedical equipment technology program is frequently required for employment as a low-level BMET.
 Coursework typically includes physics, human biology, technical calculus, circuit analysis and biomedical electrical systems.